 To allow power consumption to be minimized, the AD9864 possesses numerous SPI programmable power-down and bias control bits.
-The AD9864 powers up with all of its functional blocks placed into a standby state, i.e., STBY register default is 0xFF.
-Each major block may then be powered up by writing a 0 to the appropriate bit of the STBY register.
-This scheme provides the greatest flexibility for configuring the IC to a specific application as well as for tailoring the IC's power-down and wake-up characteristics.
-Table 11 summarizes the function of each of the STBY bits.
-Note that when all the blocks are in standby, the master reference circuit is also put into standby, and thus the current is reduced further by 0.4 mA.
+The AD9864 powers up with all of its functional blocks placed into a standby state, that is, STBY register default is 0xFF.
+Each major block can then be powered up by writing a 0 to the appropriate bit of the STBY register.
+This scheme provides the greatest flexibility for configuring the IC to a specific application as well as for tailoring the power-down and wake-up characteristics of the IC.
+Table 16 summarizes the function of each of the STBY bits.
+Note that when all the blocks are in standby, the master reference circuit is also put into standby, and therefore the current is reduced further by 0.4 mA.

-Table 11.
+Table 16.
 Standby Control Bits

-Table 11.
-Standby Control Bits STBY Bit Effect Current Reduction (mA) 1 Wake-Up Time (ms) 7: REF Voltage reference OFF; all biasing shut down.
-0.6 <0.1 (C {REF} = 4.7 nF) 6: LO LO synthesizer OFF, IOUTL three-state.
-1.2 Note 2 5: CKO Clock oscillator OFF.
-1.1 Note 2 4: CK Clock synthesizer OFF, IOUTC three-state.
-Clock buffer OFF if ADC is OFF.
-1.3 Note 2 3: GC Gain control DAC OFF.
+STBY Bit Effect Current Reduction (mA) 1 Wake-Up Time (ms) 7: REF Voltage reference off; all biasing shut down.
+0.6 <0.1 (C {REF} = 4.7 nF) 6: LO LO synthesizer off, IOUTL three-state.
+1.2 See Note 2 5: CKO Clock oscillator off.
+1.1 See Note 2 4: CK Clock synthesizer off, IOUTC three-state.
+Clock buffer off if ADC is off.
+1.3 See Note 2 3: GC Gain control DAC OFF.
 GCP and GCN three- state.
-0.2 Depends on C {GC} 2: LNAMX LNA and Mizer OFF.
+0.2 Depends on C {GC} 2: LNAMX LNA and mixer off.
 CXVM, CXVL, and CXIF three-state.
-8.2 <2.2 1: Unused 0: ADC ADC OFF; Clock buffer OFF if CLK synthesizer OFF; VCM three-state; clock to the digital filter halted; digital outputs static.
+8.2 <2.2 1: Unused 0: ADC ADC off; clock buffer off if CLK synthesizer off; VCM three-state; clock to the digital filter halted; digital outputs static.
 9.2 <0.1